Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ## Internal Interfaces

 ### 1. **User Authentication & Authorization Interface**
-- **Purpose**: Manages user registration, login, and authentication.
-Ensures that users can securely sign in and access their game data.
-See security section for more details on how we will protect data.
+- **Purpose**:Validates using supabase whether client has authorization.
 - **Actions**:
-  - **Sign Up**: User creates an account by providing the necessary details (e.g., email, password).
-  - **Login**: Authenticates a returning user, generating a JWT (JSON Web Token) for session management.
-  - **Password Reset**: Allows users to reset their password if forgotten.
-  - **Authorization**: Ensures users can only access their own game data.
+  - Uses supabase to validate user has permission to access game data then gives Game engine permission.
 - **Communication with Other Interfaces**:
   - **Internal**:
     - **Database**: Interacts with the user table to store credentials and securely hash passwords (e.g., using bcrypt).
-    - **Game State Management**: Upon successful login, the user’s game state is retrieved from the database to resume gameplay.
+    - **Game State Engine**: Upon successful validation, gives game engine permission to retrieve the user’s game state from the database to resume gameplay.
-    - **Payment System**: Uses a payment interface to allow the user to buy the game so that paid users are given access to the game.
+    - **Payment**: Validates user has paid for game using payment interface.
   - **External**:
     - OAuth: If OAuth is used will exchange the authorization code for an access token and possibly a refresh token.
+    - Supabase: Checks access token to allow backend to retrieve user data.

 - **Rationale:** The User Authentication & Authorization Interface is essential for securing user accounts and ensuring that players can safely access their game data.
 It manages secure sign-ins, session handling via JWTs, and ensures that users only have access to their own information.
 By integrating with internal systems and supporting external OAuth, it provides both a seamless and secure authentication process, which is critical for maintaining player privacy, data integrity, and a personalized gaming experience.
 It allows the interface to be used by other interfaces in the future if needed.
+This interface will be fairly simple it will just make sure Supabase(using OAuth) has given user access, so the game can retrieve a users data.

 ---